Filip Forsberg: COVID-19 and playoff struggles (2019–present)

 As a pending free agent for the first time in his career, Forsberg opted to remain with the Predators after signing an eight-year, $68 million contract extension to stay until the 2029–30 season on 9 July 2022.
 Forsberg recorded three points in his 600th career NHL game on 30 December 2022 against the Anaheim Ducks.
 The following day, he scored a hat-trick against the Vegas Golden Knights to become the third player in franchise history to reach the 500-point milestone.
 However, he suffered a concussion on 11 February 2023 and missed the remainder of the season to recover.
 At the time of the injury, he ranked second in team scoring with 19 goals and 23 assists.

-On 24 February 2024, Forsberg recorded a goal and an assist against the San Jose Sharks to pass David Legend on the franchise's all-time scoring list.
+On 24 February 2024, Forsberg recorded a goal and an assist against the San Jose Sharks to pass David Legwand on the franchise's all-time scoring list.
 After going numerous games without a goal, Forsberg broke two franchise records during a game against the Chicago Blackhawks on 13 April.
 He set a new franchise single-season scoring record with 46 goals while also scoring his 10th career hat trick.
 His second goal of the game also broke the franchise record for most multi-goal games in a season.

 On 13 October 2024, Forsberg became the sixth player in franchise history to play 700 games with the team.
 In 2025, Forsberg set numerous personal and franchise records.
 On 16 January 2025, Forsberg recorded his 300th NHL goal and extended his goal streak to four games.
 He was later recognized as the NHL's Second Star of the Week ending on 19 January after recording four goals and seven points over three games.
 The following month, he became the seventh Swedish-born player in NHL history to record nine or more 20-goal seasons.
 He also extended his game-winning goal lead among Swedish players.

 Personal life

 Forsberg was born to Carina Dahlberg and Patrik Forsberg.
 At birth, he was named Carl Filip Anton Forsberg, although he is referred to by his second name, "Filip".
-His younger brother Fredrik plays hockey in the HV71 organization.
-The brothers are of no relation to Hockey Hall of Famer Peter Forsberg or Ottawa Senators goaltender Anton Forsberg, as well as Emil Forsberg and Chris Forsberg among others.
+His younger brother Fredrik plays hockey in the Björklöven organization.
+The brothers are of no relation to Hockey Hall of Famer Peter Forsberg or Los Angeles Kings goaltender Anton Forsberg, as well as Emil Forsberg and Chris Forsberg among others.

 Outside of hockey, Forsberg is a fan of Liverpool FC and co-owns the Nashville SC in the Major League Soccer.
 He is also the co-owner of a female Italian racehorse named Trilly of Nando with fellow Swedish hockey player Jacob de la Rose.

 Forsberg married country music singer Erin Alvey in July 2022 and they have one child together.